nutiteq/hellomap3d-android/README.md

+# Update - new major map SDK version 4.0 available!

+Nutiteq joined CARTO in early 2016.
+We suggest to develop your app using newer **CARTO Mobile Map SDK** version 4.x.
+It has all same features, plus more.
+The new and much advanced sample code here: https://github.com/CartoDB/mobile-android-samples/ and developer Getting Started guidelines can be found from https://carto.com/docs/carto-engine/mobile-sdk/getting-started

-# Android sample app with Nutiteq SDK 3.0
+# Android sample app with Nutiteq SDK 3.0 (old version)

 This project shows API and features of Nutiteq Maps SDK 3.0.